bruderol/jump/README.md

 # Jump

-A Simple Example Project for courses for teaching project automation and test automation and other things.
+A very very basic and simple example Java project for teaching courses and as a quick start for examples.

 ## Dev Environment